Tag: community

 Perhaps this will be the winnowing that the church needs.

-Paul wanted the Jews to look at the and want what they have, freedom in and .
-In addition, the Gentiles (along with the Jews that became Christian) began to develop a community of and trust that transcended culture and blood.
+Paul wanted the Jews to look at the and want what they have, in and mercy.
+In addition, the Gentiles (along with the Jews that became ) began to develop a of faith and trust that transcended culture and blood.

 We Christians, though, have now been around long enough that we have developed tradition, a love of God’s word that doesn’t necessarily include reading it, and we have theology.